Donabate: Education

-National schools (primary schools) serving the area include Donabate Portrane Educate-Together National School, St Patrick's Girls National School, and St Patrick's Boys National School.
+National schools (primary schools) serving the area include Donabate Portrane Educate Together National School, St Patrick's Girls National School, and St Patrick's Boys National School.
 Donabate Community College VEC is a local post-primary school (secondary school).
 Donabate opened its first Gaelscoil primary school, Gaelscoil na Mara, in 2020.

 Religion

 Donabate was a distinct parish in the Fingal North deanery of the Roman Catholic Archdiocese of Dublin.
 It is currently part of the grouped parishes of Donabate, Portrane and Balheary.
 It is served by the church of St Patrick.

-Other churches in the area include: Church of Ireland (St Patrick's Church) and Donabate Presbyterian Church, which meets at Donabate Portrane Community Centre.
+Other churches in the area include: Church of Ireland (St Patrick's Church), since 1968 it is part of the Group of parishes which include Swords and Kilsallaghan (Donabate having also been merged with St. Catherine's Church, Portrane, since 1835) and Donabate Presbyterian Church, which meets at Donabate Portrane Community Centre.

 Sport

 Golf

 There are five courses on the peninsula: The Island Golf Club, Beaverstown Golf Club, Balcarrick Golf Club, Donabate Golf Club (a 27-hole course) and Corballis Links Golf Club (a public course).
 The peninsula was once home to a sixth club, Turvey Golf Club, situated on the former Turvey estate, that has since closed.
-Many of these have views of the estuaries or the open sea, including links courses such as The Island, which is ranked as one of the top 20 courses in Ireland.
+Several of these courses have views of the estuaries or the open sea, including links courses such as The Island, which is ranked as one of the top 20 courses in Ireland.